calendarlyapp/mockups/README.md

 # mockups
-Any front-end mockups will be sotred here
+Any front-end mockups will be stored here